 A few years back a friend of mine gave me some seeds for a great heirloom variety of red leaf lettuce.
 He didn’t know the name, just that they loved it.
 So in his honor, we call the lettuce Larry’s red.
 Over the years I’ve lost contact with Larry, so I knew I had to learn how to save my own seeds.
 I’ve been able to keep this variety alive and growing in my garden now for 7 seasons by saving my own seeds every few years.

 3 Aspects of Saving Lettuce Seeds

-There are 3 aspects of savings lettuce seeds that you need to understand before you start savings seeds.
+There are 3 aspects of saving lettuce seeds that you need to understand before you start saving seeds.
 First, you need to know how lettuce plants produce seeds.
 Second, you have to understand cross-pollination concerns and know how to deal with them.
 Third, you need to understand how and when to harvest and clean your lettuce seeds.

 How Lettuce Plants Produce Seeds